 If you cannot do the essential duties of your pre-injury job, but you are able to do other work safely, you are entitled to be offered the first suitable position available, and positions more suited to your abilities as your recovery progresses.

 The WCB can help with workplace modifications that allow you to return to work.
 Some funding may be provided for these modifications.
-In addition to health and financial benefits, some other programs are designed to help you return to work in a safe and timely manner, and you can read more about these programs later in this booklet.
+In addition to health and financial benefits, some other programs are designed to help you return to work in a safe and timely manner.

 Additional Return-to-Work Services